json-schema-org/website/pages/implementations/main.md

 -   [Altova XMLSpy 2019r3](https://www.altova.com/xmlspy-xml-editor#json_schema) - *Graphical JSON Schema editor for draft-06 and draft-7, as well as validation of JSON files based on JSON Schema*
 -   [Dashjoin JSON Schema editor](https://dashjoin.github.io/#/schema) - *Graphical online JSON Schema editor for draft-06 (minus oneOf, anyOf, allOf, not).
 The generated schema can be tested immediately via a form that is driven by it.*
 -   [Hackolade Studio](https://hackolade.com/help/JSONSchemaEditor.html) - *Visual JSON Schema editor for draft-04, draft-06, draft-07, 2019-09, 2020-12, as well as data modeling tool for NoSQL databases, storage formats, REST APIs, and JSON in RDBMS.
 Also converts to and from: different draft specifications, DDL, XSD, Swagger, OpenAPI, YAML, Avro, Parquet, Protobuf, and most of the NoSQL script syntaxes.
 Includes a GUI for Entity-Relationship Diagrams and a Command-Line Interface.*
 -   [JSONBuddy](https://www.json-buddy.com/) - *Text and grid-style JSON editor and validator.
 Complete JSON Schema development environment with JSON Schema analyzer, context sensitive entry-helpers, sample data generation based on JSON Schema and JSON Schema validation debugger: Step through the validation process and set breakpoints.
+JSON Schema testing tool including schema coverage.
 Support for draft-4, draft-6, draft-7, 2019-09 and 2020-12.*
 -   [JSONEditor Online](https://jsoneditoronline.org/) - *View, edit, format, and validate JSON online* Support draft-4, draft-6, and draft-7.
 -   [Liquid JSON Schema Editor](https://www.liquid-technologies.com/json-schema-editor) - *Graphical JSON Schema editor for draft-04, draft-06, draft-07 and 2019-09, with split source code and grphical editing.
 Includes validation of JSON files based on JSON Schema, JSON Sample Generator and JSON Schema Documentation Generator.*
 -   [Oxygen JSON Schema Editor](https://www.oxygenxml.com/xml_developer/json_schema_editor.html) - *JSON Schema editor with a variety of editing features and helper views (Design/Text/Author).
 Support for validation and editing JSON Schema draft-4, draft-6, and draft-7, 2019-09 (partial), 2020-12 (partial).
 Validation and editing of JSON files based on JSON Schema.*